ranjeetabh/Python_With_Flask/README.md

 Enter valid numerical values in all 3 input boxes and hit Predict.

-If everything goes well, we should be able to see the predcited salary vaule on the HTML page! alt text
+If everything goes well, we should be able to see the predcited salary vaule on the HTML page!

-Direct POST requests can also be sent to the FLask API using Python's inbuilt request module.
+3) Direct POST requests can also be sent to the FLask API using Python's inbuilt request module.

 Run the below command to send the request with some pre-populated values: